 First up we have our most popular remote learning programs, interventions, and strategies that have been used during the 2020 year.

-For the past few weeks the Branching Minds team has been working to identify research-based supports that could help educators achieve successful remote learning, whether that be through learning packets, or digital instruction.
-We started off with a post on high leverage research-based programs and one on strategies that support reading and mathematics, and then another post focused on supporting students’ social emotional health.
-This post is geared towards supporting social studies, science and the arts.
-Please let us know if there are any other topics you would like the Branching Minds team to help you curate resources around—we are here to help!
+For the past few weeks, the Branching Minds team has been working to identify research-based supports that could help educators achieve successful remote learning, whether that be through learning packets or digital instruction.
+We started off with a post on high-leverage research-based programs and one on strategies that support reading and mathematics, and then another post focused on supporting students’ social-emotional health.
+This post is geared towards supporting social studies, science, and the arts.

 During this period of change and uncertainty, supporting students’ social-emotional learning and development, in addition to their academic learning, is critical.
 This is especially true for students who already struggle socially, emotionally, and behaviorally.
 Below are five evidence-based resources that can be used either by caregivers in the home or teachers remotely to promote key social-emotional competencies, such as self-regulation, self-awareness, social skills, and behavior management.